cj-mills/christianjmills/_posts/2020-12-31-Using-PyTorch-with-CUDA-on-WSL2.md

 ### File Permissions

-This is where things started to get a bit inconvenient for my use case.
+This is where things started to get more inconvenient for my use case.
 The way in which WSL handles permissions for files in attached drives isn't readily apparent for new users.
-I didn't have any problem accessing previously mentioned jupyter notebook or the image dataset I used to train the model.
-However, I couldn't access a the images in a different dataset when training a different model.
-I tried adding the necessary permissions in Ubuntu but that didn't work.
+I didn't have any problem accessing the previously mentioned jupyter notebook or the image dataset I used to train the model.
+However, I couldn't access the images in a different dataset when training a different model.
+I tried adding the necessary permissions in Ubuntu but that didn't work even after copying the files to the Ubuntu home directory.
 I ended up finding a solution on [Stack Exchange](https://superuser.com/a/1392722).
 It involves adding another config file, this time to Ubuntu.
 I needed to create a `wsl.conf` file in the `/etc/` directory.
 This one enables metadata for the files so that changes in permission actually work.
-I had to restart my computer after creating the file for it to take effect.

 ```bash
 [automount]